|Handbook > Clubs & Committees > Clubs & Service|

 UVA medical students the opportunity for clinical experience early in their medical education and promote opportunities for engagement with faculty mentors outside the classroom.

-The purpose of the Wilderness Medicine Society is to provide a structure and an environment to help students learn about taking care of themselves and others in a wilderness setting, whether that be the backcountry or an urban area with limited resources.
-Speakers and clinics this year will be geared towards introducing students to the field of wilderness medicine and exposing them to the great outdoors.
-Trips will be a combination of outdoor adventure and lectures pertaining to applicable medical issues emphasized by the scope of the trip.
-This year's trips will include a 3 night hiking trip this Fall, several overnight Wilderness First Aid courses and a weekend trip to be determined in the Spring.
-There is also a Wilderness Medicine elective for 4th year students taught by Dr. Chris Holstege.
+The purpose of the Wilderness Medicine Society is to provide a structure and an environment to help students learn about taking care of themselves and others in a wilderness setting while also creating a way for students to explore the amazing and diverse outdoors of Virginia.
+Speakers and clinics are designed to introduce students to the field of wilderness medicine and expose them to the great outdoors.
+Trips will alternate in their purpose between those designed purely to relieve stres, build camaraderie and appreciate the great outdoors and those designed to do the same and teach specific medical tasks.
+There is also a Wilderness Medicine elective for 4th year students taught by Dr. Nathan Charlton and Dr. Chris Holstege.